 When the BART District was formed in the 1960's, Santa Clara County opted out.
 Faced with growing congestion along the I-880 corridor, a Major Investment Study was conducted in 2001 which identified the need for transit alternatives and laid the groundwork to start the environmental process for the BART Silicon Valley Extension Program.

-Phase I broke ground in 2012 and is anticipated to open for passenger service by late 2019.
+Phase I broke ground in 2012 and is anticipated to open for passenger service by 2020.

 Phase II has completed the environmental process and is currently in the design and engineering process.